denoland/vscode_deno/README.md

 ## Thanks

-This project was originally a fork of [justjavac/vscode-deno](https://github.com/justjavac/vscode-deno), Thanks for their contributions.
+This project was originally a fork of [justjavac/vscode-deno](https://github.com/justjavac/vscode-deno) and [axetroy/vscode-deno](https://github.com/axetroy/vscode-deno).
+Thanks for their contributions.

 ## License